“If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

 And if all that wasn’t enough for you yet, here is a one hour interview that Scott Wilkinson did with Michael Chen and Ray Coronado on all things calibration related and how the videos got their start.

 This is the Video Calibration Training store page.
 The training video is actually a series of separate videos that run from 4 minutes to 25 minutes in length.
-(Currently at 49 with number 50+ in the pipeline.)
+(Currently at 54 with more in the pipeline.)
 Total combined run time for all the videos is now over 10 hours.
 It is highly recommended that the videos are watched in numeric order for the first viewing.
 (Parts 1 through 12, that is.
 The remaining are more random topics outside of a normal calibration.)
 My own preferred viewing order would be Part 18 first as that covers set up.
 Then Parts 1 to 12.
 Then Part 16 for 3D.
 Parts 13 and 17 are just additional learning topics with 17 dealing with more advanced calibration features on some TVs.
 Parts 14 and 15 are a repeat of material covered in the original 12 parts, but focusing on using the Chromapure software.

 The Training Video serves two purposes.
 It is a visual aid and guide for the new THX Video Calibrator as it covers what is said to a client in a typical calibration session that I do. (#1 thru #12) The only difference being that the client actually ends up with a calibrated TV at the end of the process and pays 4 times to 5 times the cost of these videos in the process.
 The client also does not get the benefit of referring back to the many stories within the calibration session.
 This Video Training Series should be a great way to supplement the material that was taught in the THX Video Calibration Class (or ISF class for that matter).
 The old Spectracal Professional Monitor Calibration classes that I taught for them were actually based on my 4 to 6 hour calibration sessions and those students routinely paid $400 for that eight hour class.